microsoft/purview-data-governance-masterclass/Lab-03 - Managing Data Sources.md

 **⏸️ Reflection:** You have now registered data sources, configured scans, and defined scan rule sets in Microsoft Purview.
 You learned about the concept of classifications and how to create your own classifications for bespoke content.
 Furthermore, you learned about integration runtimes and how they can be used to connect to data sources.

 What does this all mean?
-You are now ready to build on top of this foundation and start to map data into business domains.
+You are now ready to build on top of this foundation and start to map data into governance domains.

 Each time a data source is onboarded, you will (roughly) follow these steps: